suifengls/LeetCode/README.md

 47. Multiple Strings

            Reverse two strings, multiple one by one.
 	   	   OR do as what we do to multiple two numbers.
 	       Be careful about index of the result.

 48. Reorder List

-	   Reverse the last half of the list, then insert each node to thr first half one by one.
+	      Reverse the last half of the list, then insert each node to the first half one by one.

 49. Binary Tree Preorder Traversal

  	     1. Recursive call, visit the root first.
-	   2. Iterative method, use a stack to store right child, then left childe in order.
+	     2. Iterative method, use a stack to store right child, then left child in order.

 50. Binary Tree Postorder Traversal

         1. Recursive call, visit the root last.
 	    2. Iterative method, use a stack.
 	    If current node's right/left children is the previous one being visited, visit this node, then pop it;
         else push right node, then push left node.

 51. LRU Cache